tytydraco/yessleep/out/Every_Time_I_See_Him_Hes_Someone_New_But_Now_He_Has_Become_Me__Part_1.md

 He brought my macchiato, and I nodded my thanks, watching him blend into the rush of the morning crowd.

-The day went on as usual, work was busy and predictable, a blur of monotony.
+The day went on as usual—work was busy and predictable, a blur of monotony.
 By the end of my shift, I was drained.
 Tim, my chatty coworker, asked for a ride to work the next day, and though I hesitated, I agreed.
 He always talks too much, but I didn’t have the energy to say no.

 On my way home, I stopped by the Mexican restaurant my wife and I love to pick up some takeout.
 As I handed over my payment, I froze.